Divorce in NY: What to Expect When You Go to Court for the First Time

 Each judge runs his or her courtroom a little differently.
 In some instances, the judge will meet with the attorneys without the parties present.
 In other cases, the judge will speak to both parties and their attorneys from the bench.
 Other judges might have their court attorney talk to the attorneys and the judge will not meet with the attorneys during the first appearance.
 The court attorney is an attorney who works for the court.
 The judge or his court attorney will ask the attorneys what issues are present in the case and will go over the PC Form with the attorneys.
 If the judge does address the parties, he or she will go over the PC Form and tell the parties that it is important that you comply with the PC Order.
 The judge will stress to you to get your attorneys whatever documents they need by the deadlines set forth.
 The judge may very likely tell you that you should talk to your attorney about the possibility of settling this matter amicably because if he, the judge, decides the case it will cost you a tremendous amount of time, coming back to court on multiple occasions; it will cost you a lot of money in attorneys’ fees, and you might not like his final decision after multiple court appearances.

-If you would like to better understand the divorce process or explore your possible options, we offer free, discreet consultations in our office or by telephone.
-Click here to schedule your free session, or if you aren’t ready to talk, sign up for our free, six months of email support in the meantime.
-We know it’s not easy, but we are here for you when you are ready and want to learn more.
+If you aren’t ready to talk, sign up for our free, six months of email coaching support.
+We know it’s not easy, but SAS is here for you when you are ready and want to learn more.
+Education is power.